Coronavirus: Grocery Stores Limiting Meat Purchases Over Concerns Of A Shortage

 “I’ve been telling all my friends, ‘Stock up on canned meats,'” she said.

-Her local Pavilions in South Pasadena has a fully stocked meat aisle, but they started limiting the sale of beef steaks, roasts and ground beef — four per person, per visit.
+Her local Pavilions in South Pasadena has a fully stocked meat aisle, but they started limiting the sale of beef steaks, roasts and ground beef — two per person, per visit.
+On Thursday, the limit was extended to chicken and pork.
+The limit is currently only in place in Albertsons Companies’ stores in Southern California.

-In response to their new limits on beef, Safeway — the company that owns Pavilions, Vons and Albertsons— said in a statement:
+In response to their new limits on beef, Albertsons said in a statement:

 “We are not experiencing any shortages and do not anticipate any issues with supply or product availability.
 We did so to prevent the possibility of panic-buying and help ensure more of our neighbors can find the products they need.”